donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 ---

-The focus of the LTE-EPC model is on the NAS Active state, which corresponds to EMM Registered, ECM connected, and RRC connected.
+The focus of the LTE-NGC model is on the NAS Active state, which corresponds to EMM Registered, ECM connected, and RRC connected.
 Because of this, the following simplifications are made:

  - EMM and ECM are not modeled explicitly; instead, the NAS entity at the UE will interact directy with the MME to perfom actions that are equivalent (with gross simplifications) to taking the UE to the states EMM Connected and ECM Connected;